The usual five talking points ahead of tonight’s Europa League game against Rennes.

 With Sokratis suspended?
 That’s a big gamble to take, akin to Unai Emery using the club’s transfer on casino sites in an attempt to increase his spending power.
 Let’s assume that the Gunners’ coach is going to field a back three, we’d see Mustafi replace the Greek from Sunday’s win over Manchester United, with the two wing backs retained.
 In front of them, Lucas Torreira is sure to play, one imagines partnered by Granit Xhaka.
 Three attacking players in front of them.
 Rennes will surely score at least once, having netted at least twice in each of their last four games in this competition.
 So the onus this evening is very much on the forwards…

 Goals on the agenda

 So a double dose of good news.
 First up the shortening of Alexandre Lacazette’s ban from three games to two means he is available this evening.
 Next, aside from the single goal scored against Man Utd in the FA Cup defeat, Arsenal have scored at least twice in their last nine home matches.
 They can generally be relied upon to find the net at the Emirates.
-So a 3-1 scoreline is certainly a possibility (which would lead us to extra time).
+A bet of over 2.5 goals looks a fairly safe one for those into their mobile sports betting, with a 3-1 scoreline certainly a possibility (which would lead us to extra time).
 It should be remembered that they were winning the match in France last week when they had eleven men on the pitch.
 Ideally, a couple of early goals would settle things.
-This tie is not beyond Arsenal, but they need to cut out the carelessness and take their chances.
+This tie is not beyond Arsenal, but they need to cut out the carelessness and take their chances..

 Plenty of options up front